 The documents and tools of estate planning include:

 - Wills – A last will and testament, which will specify how your assets and property are to be distributed and can designate a trusted guardian for your minor children as well as someone to manage any assets on their behalf.

 - Trusts – A revocable trust, in which your assets will be placed into a separate legal entity for distribution.

 - Powers of Attorney – These can be used to designate someone to act as your agent in regards to both financial and medical matters.

 - Advanced Healthcare Directives – These specify what type of medical care you wish to receive or not receive should you be unable to express yourself.
 Healthcare directives can specify whether you wish life-prolonging medical interventions in end-of-life situations.

-The Probate Process in Colorado
+What is the Probate Process in Colorado?

 Probate is the legal process in which a Colorado court settles the estate of the recently deceased.

 Estate plans provide a road map for your family which can sometimes help them avoid the fees, taxes, uncertainty, and time-consuming process of probate.
 Additionally, an estate plan may help beneficiaries avoid the stress of family and courtroom conflicts, and other complications that can arise without a clear guideline as to how you wish your estate to be handled.
 In this regard, estate plans are proactive, allowing you to remain in control even after you are gone.